tortugato/macOS_autosetup/README.md

 The [app-cleaner](https://github.com/sunknudsen/privacy-guides/tree/master/how-to-clean-uninstall-macos-apps-using-appcleaner-open-source-alternative) and [spoof.sh](https://github.com/sunknudsen/privacy-guides/tree/master/how-to-spoof-mac-address-and-hostname-automatically-at-boot-on-macos) script are modified versions of his.\
 **App-cleaner**: I added the removal of brew files and removed the saving of bill of material logs.\
 **Spoof.sh**: Instead of adding a random name infront of the Hostname I stick to using a generic Hostname like MacBook or MacBook-Pro.

+## FAQ

+**Q: Is this script the ultimate privacy, security and hardening setup for macOS?**

+**A:** No. But I will try to add as many privacy, security and hardening features to this script as possible without limiting the general usage of your mac device.

+**Q: Why is XYZ not in the script?**

+**A:** I will continue to add features to this setup script, please open an [issue](https://github.com/tortugato/macOS_autosetup/issues/new/choose), if your desired feature is currently not part of the script.

+**Q: Why is disabling Gatekeeper recommended?**

+**A:** The Gatekeeper feature on macOS sends data about your applications to Apple for verification each time you open an application and prevents unknown apps from opening.
+Due to privacy concerns, I wish to disable this feature to avoid Apple tracking my software usage.
+If you or the person you are running the script for are not that tech-savvy, you can leave the gatekeeper enabled for security reasons.